microsoft/playwright/docs/src/test-api/class-testconfig.md

 * since: v1.10
 - type: ?<[string]>

 Path to the global setup file.
 This file will be required and run before all the tests.
-It must export a single function that takes a [`TestConfig`] argument.
+It must export a single function that takes a [FullConfig] argument.

 Learn more about [global setup and teardown](../test-global-setup-teardown.md).